go-playground/lars/README.md

 Why Another HTTP Router?
 ------------------------
 I have noticed that most routers out there, IMHO, are adding too much functionality that doesn't belong in an HTTP router, and they are turning into web frameworks, with all the bloat that entails.
-LCARS aims to remain a simple yet powerful HTTP router that can be plugged into any existing framework; furthermore LCARS allowing the passing of global + application variables that comply with it's IGlobals interface (right on the Context object) makes frameworks redundant as **LCARS wraps the framework instead of the framework wrapping LCARS**.<add link to an example here>
+LARS aims to remain a simple yet powerful HTTP router that can be plugged into any existing framework; furthermore LARS allowing the passing of global + application variables that comply with it's IGlobals interface (right on the Context object) makes frameworks redundant as **LARS wraps the framework instead of the framework wrapping LARS**.<add link to an example here>

 Unique Features
 --------------